moonbot/storyTime/README.md

 - Record audio and video simultaneously with board timings
 - Record, manage, and export multiple sessions
 - Export XML files for using in Final Cut Pro and Premiere
+- Export Movies with audio and video.
+These are encoded with h264 and aac using ffmpeg.
 - Auto-Saves working recordings as they are made
 - Preview current and upcoming boards while timing

+## System Requirements
+- Must be a 64-bit
+- Mac/Windows

+## Known Limitations
+- Images must have even resolutions.
+Ex: 1920x1080.
+1921x1081 will produce errors when exporting a movie.
+- Images work best if they are all the same size.

 ## Usage